 It can be challenging to plan a trip independently to Ha Giang.
-Yet anything is WAY better than to explore Ha Giang on a soulless and rushed organized tour together with dozens of other travellers.
+Yet anything is WAY better than to explore Ha Giang on a soulless and rushed organised tour together with dozens of other travellers.

 Arriving and renting a bike in Ha Giang

-To get to Ha Giang we took a night bus from Hai Phong which cost us 250,000 vnđ and it took almost 11 hours.
-We arrived in Ha Giang around 5 am and since we knew we wanted to rent a bike from QT shop, we asked the bus driver to take us to QT hostel.
+To get to Ha Giang, we took a night bus from Hai Phong which cost us 250,000 vnđ, and it took almost 11 hours.
+We arrived in Ha Giang around 5 am, and since we knew we wanted to rent a bike from QT shop, we asked the bus driver to take us to QT hostel.
 As a customer, you get a free bed to rest in after the long journey.
 What a deal!

 Officially, foreign travellers require a permit (300,000vnđ [$14]) to visit this area.
-However, I asked the guide and he told me it is not needed if I follow his route.
+However, I asked the guide, and he told me it is not needed if I follow his route.
 During the whole trip, I wasn’t asked to show the permit on any occasion.
 It’s best to check with hotel staff in Ha Giang on the current requirements before you set out on the loop.

-Day 1 Ha Giang to Du Gia Village
+Day 1 Ha Giang to Du Gia Village – 109km

-Travelling north about 30km out of Hà Giang town on road QL4C, we reached the gate of the Geopark (the area was designated a UNESCO Global Geo-Park – only the second in Southeast Asia – in 2011) and we entered a beautiful mountain pass with a poetic name the Heaven’s Gate Pass.
+Travelling north about 30km out of Hà Giang town on road QL4C, we reached the gate of the Geopark (the area was designated a UNESCO Global Geo-Park – only the second in Southeast Asia – in 2011), and we entered a beautiful mountain pass with a poetic name the Heaven’s Gate Pass.
 Because of the typhoon, the weather was kind of rainy, but the mountains were misty, and I loved that!

 After driving through Heaven’s Gate Pass we got into Quan Ba District and the town of Tam Son, surrounded by spectacular mountains and dozens of limestone ‘molehills’.
 Near the top of the pass, we found an information centre with a coffee shop, where we parked our bikes and climb the steps behind the café up to a small viewpoint to have a look at Fairy Bosom.
-Fairy Bosom is a unique landscape with two symmetrical smooth hills.
+Fairy Bosom is a unique landscape with two symmetrical, smooth hills.
 They are so charming and balanced that locals started calling them Fairy Bosom and its name dates back to ancient times and it is associated with many legends.

 In Tam Son town we had a simple lunch.
 Since it was rainy, and we were cold and hungry (we didn’t have breakfast), we ordered Pho Bo and fried chicken rice in one of the small restaurants on the main road.
 Full and happy we left Tam Son and started looking for a bridge to cross Yen Minh river to continue via DT181 road to Du Gia village.

-On the way to Du Gia village, we saw many small villages surrounded by rice terraces.
+On the way to Du Gia village, we saw many small communities surrounded by rice terraces.
 I felt like I’m travelling back in time.
-In these days, can you still imagine waking up with light, working the whole day to grow your food and take care of your animals to provide you eggs, milk, and meat?
+In these days, can you still imagine waking up with light, working the whole day to grow your food and take care of your animals to provide you with eggs, milk, and meat?
 In the meanwhile, your kids walk a few kilometres (4-10km) to school (if they are lucky) or help around the household.
 Bigger kids take care of the small ones.
 Small kids were not wearing trousers, so they can pee or poo when they need to.

 Old people work hard here – they probably work until they die.
 Houses designed in a way that animals and people live together in one house (animals on the ground floor and people live above them).
 Often you meet girls and women – from as young as 7 to as old as 80 – carrying heavy loads of hay, dry grass, and crops over their backs.
 The bodies of the older women have been permanently distorted, so that their backs are almost at right angles to their legs, even when walking unburdened.